judyohjo/app101/README.md

 # Features of the app
 - An app which helps our community to improve health
-- The app allows people to record medical diaries and gives recommendations on how to be fit for each individual (customised)
+- The app allows people to record medical diaries and gives a customised recommendations on how to be fit for each individual
+-

 # Programming language
 - JSP